 I adore chocolate chip cookies…ones loaded with impossibly large amounts of chocolate, crispy-chewy around the edges, and melty soft in the centers.
 I like the caramelly taste that the cookie has, complimented effortlessly by a post bake dusting of flakey sea salt.
 There is something magical about how a few simple ingredients go through a Disney-esque transformation after just a few minutes in a 350℉ oven.
 The fats and sugars melt and brown providing levels of flavor scaffolded infinitely by the bold, sweet earthy chocolate and its luscious cocoa butter.
 The experience of chocolate chip cookies is only improved by the simple process that is needed to make them.
 There is no kneading or fermentation, no whipping anything to stiff peaks, only a quick beat of fats and sugars, the addition of dry ingredients and then the folding in of the main ingredient and star of the show, the chocolate itself.
-Whether they be bakery style chocolate chip cookies, cakey chocolate chip cookies, regular chocolate chip cookies, or even just the raw cookie dough itself, my love for these classic treats shows no boundaries.
+Whether they be bakery style chocolate chip cookies, cakey chocolate chip cookies, regular chocolate chip cookies, or even just the raw cookie dough itself, my love for these classic treats knows no boundaries.

 To pay homage to my borderline chocolate chip cookie obsession, I created this recipe.
 It’s perfect for chocolate chip cookie lovers of all different types.
 These cookies are actually vegan, by way of coconut oil, tahini paste and flax seed meal, and believe me when I say you definitely won’t miss the butter at all.
 They also contain almond flour which, along with the tahini, helps provide a satisfying nuttiness that does butter’s job better than it ever could.
 You could make these completely gluten free if you wished, substituting the regular whole wheat flour for a gluten free flour blend or just using 100% almond flour.
 While I am not vegan, I do enjoy a primarily plant-based diet and have thoroughly enjoyed learning how to extract even more rich flavors from vegetables, grains and fruit.
 Since this cookie dough contains no eggs, no one will look at you weird for eating the dough raw, so munch ahead!
 If the fact that these contain no butter or eggs is a turn off for you, I promise that if you make this recipe just one time, I can change your mind.
 While testing these, I fed them to my friends, coworkers and family members, and not a single person even asked if they were vegan, they simply asked if they could have more (while their mouths were still full, I might add).